andrewbouras/RESIDUAL-INFLAMMATORY-RISK-IN-STATIN-TREATED-ADULTS-NHANES-ANALYSIS/manuscript/RIR_Manuscript_WithTablesAndFigures.md

 ### Sensitivity Analyses

-RIR prevalence exhibited a dose-response relationship across hs-CRP thresholds (Supplemental Table 1): 29.6% at ≥1.5 mg/L, 21.9% at ≥2.0 mg/L, 17.6% at ≥2.5 mg/L, 13.4% at ≥3.0 mg/L, 9.7% at ≥4.0 mg/L, and 6.4% at ≥5.0 mg/L. Across LDL-C thresholds (Supplemental Table 2), prevalence remained stable, ranging from 20.7% to 26.9%, suggesting that inflammatory burden persists regardless of how aggressively LDL-C is reduced.
+RIR prevalence exhibited a dose-response relationship across hs-CRP thresholds (Figure 5, Supplemental Table 1): 37.9% at ≥1.0 mg/L, 29.6% at ≥1.5 mg/L, 21.9% at ≥2.0 mg/L (primary threshold), 17.6% at ≥2.5 mg/L, 13.4% at ≥3.0 mg/L, 9.7% at ≥4.0 mg/L, and 6.4% at ≥5.0 mg/L. This monotonic decrease demonstrates that the choice of hs-CRP threshold substantially affects prevalence estimates but the qualitative finding of substantial residual inflammation is robust.

+Across LDL-C thresholds (Supplemental Table 2), RIR prevalence remained stable, ranging from 20.7% (LDL-C <100 mg/dL) to 26.9% (LDL-C <55 mg/dL).
+The slightly higher prevalence at more aggressive LDL-C thresholds suggests that inflammatory burden persists, and may even be enriched, among those achieving the lowest LDL-C levels, possibly reflecting confounding by indication (sicker patients receiving more intensive therapy).

+### Exploratory Mortality Analysis

+Among 1,714 statin users from NHANES 2005-2016 with mortality linkage, 487 all-cause deaths (28.4%) and 174 cardiovascular deaths (10.1%) occurred over a mean follow-up of 8.3 years (range 2-14 years), representing 14,224 person-years of observation.

+Statin users with hs-CRP ≥2 mg/L (n=245) had significantly higher all-cause mortality compared with those with hs-CRP <2 mg/L (n=1,468).
+In Cox regression adjusted for age, sex, and race/ethnicity, the hazard ratio was 1.49 (95% CI: 1.03-2.15, P=0.032) for all-cause mortality (Figure 6).
+For cardiovascular mortality, the hazard ratio was 1.54 (95% CI: 0.86-2.74, P=0.14), trending in the same direction but not reaching statistical significance due to fewer events.

+Among the LDL-C <70 mg/dL subgroup with mortality linkage (n=343), participants meeting RIR criteria (n=46) had a hazard ratio of 1.80 (95% CI: 0.93-3.49, P=0.08) for all-cause mortality compared with non-RIR participants (n=297) (Figure 7).
+While not statistically significant, the magnitude of this association (80% higher mortality) is clinically meaningful and directionally consistent with the overall hs-CRP-mortality relationship.
+The analysis was limited by the smaller sample size (46 RIR cases with 14 deaths) in this high-risk subgroup.

+The proportional hazards assumption was not violated based on Schoenfeld residual tests (global P=0.34).
+Kaplan-Meier curves demonstrated early and sustained separation between hs-CRP groups, with divergence apparent within the first 2 years of follow-up.

 ---